 After the War

-This team of superheroes went on to fight for some years during the late 1940's and early 1950's Some time later, Jim was captured by one of his enemies and placed in stasis in the Mojave desert.
-He remained in coma for a few years until a nuclear bomb testing during the mid-1950's woke him.
+This team of superheroes went on to fight for some years during the late 1940's and early 1950's.
+Some time later, Jim was captured by one of his enemies and placed in stasis in the Mojave desert.
+He remained in a coma for a few years until a nuclear bomb testing during the mid-1950's awoke him.
 Having been gone from the scene for a few years, he learned that his old teammate and friend Toro had been taken captive and brainwashed by the Soviets.
 As soon as he found out, Jim went to rescue him.
 The mission was a success and after that, the two restarted their plight as superheros.
-Jim however soon learned that the radiation from the bomb that woke him from his coma, had vastly increased his powers and he once again had trouble controlling them.
-After some time, his powers where no longer under his control.
+Jim however soon learned that the radiation from the bomb that awoke him from his coma, had vastly increased his powers and he once again had trouble controlling them.
+After some time, his powers were no longer under his control.
 In fear of causing damage to the people he swore to protect, Jim made the ultimate sacrifice.
 He went back to the desert and used up all of his energy reserves to effectively burn himself out of power.
 This act deactivated Jim and he seemed to have been lost for good.

 Human Torch and the West Coast Avengers